ir-shaad0812/ir-shaad0812/README.md

 };
 ```
+ ## 💌 Similar vein:
 ```
 "Code is like humor.
-When you have to explain it, it’s bad." – Cory House "Desin is not just what it looks like and feels like.
-Design is how it works." -Steve Jobs "With great power comes great responsibility." — Voltaire "The details are not the details.
-They make the design." — Charles Eames "The only way to do great work is to love what you do." — Steve Jobs
+When you have to explain it, it’s bad." – Cory House "Good artists copy, great artists steal." — Pablo Picasso "Desin is not just what it looks like and feels like.
+Design is how it works." -Steve Jobs "With great power comes great responsibility." — Voltaire "There are only two hard things in computer science: cache invalidation and naming things." — Phil Karlton "Walking on water and developing software from a specification are easy if both are frozen." — Edward V Berard "The details are not the details.
+They make the design." — Charles Eames "The only way to do great work is to love what you do." — Steve Jobs "Perfect is the enemy of good." — Voltaire
+"The expert in anything was once a beginner." — Helen Hayes "Stay hungry.
+Stay foolish." — Steve Jobs
 ```

 ---